 How much of your home country have you seen?
 As Canadians who have been travelling abroad for around 11 years, we’ve explored very little of our home country — and I mean very little.
-Prior to our recent trip to Nova Scotia, Nick had only been as far east as Edmonton, and I went to Montreal once when I was young!
+Prior to our recent Nova Scotia travels, Nick had only been as far east as Edmonton, and I went to Montreal once when I was young!

 We were overdue to experience more of Canada, and what better place to start with than one of the furthest eastern points in the country?